loysz/Unlimited-Hotspot-PC/README.md

 Follow these steps to use the script:

 1. **Download the Script:**
-   - Download the `Unlimited-Hotspot.bat` file from this repository to your computer.
+   - Download the `unlimitedhotspot.bat` file from this repository to your computer.

 2. **Run as Administrator:**
-   - Right-click on the downloaded `Unlimited-Hotspot.bat` file.
+   - Right-click on the downloaded `unlimitedhotspot.bat` file.
    - Select "Run as administrator" from the context menu.

 3. **Ready to Go:**